fb

 Feature/Problem

-If you change the Table Layout in this way and then close the Table, you will see the following message:
+If you change the Table Layout in this way, when you come to close the Table, you will see the following message:

 “Do you want to save changes to the layout of table: ‘tablename’

-If you click “Yes” to save the Layout, the Table will look the same next time you open the table.
-However, there are occaissions when you want the Table Layout to revert to the original layout.
+If you click “Yes” to save the Layout, the Table layout will look the same next time you open the table.
+However, there may be reasons that you want the Table Layout to revert to the original layout, and restore the column position, order and width to its default.

 As an Access Developer, I’m often working with tables at this level and I sometimes need to do this.
-One example is if I want to copy and paste data from one Access database to another, using the Datasheet View, where the column orders are different in the two database files.
+One example is if I want to copy and paste data from one Access database copy of the same design to another copy, which you can do using the Datasheet View in each, where the column orders are different in the two database files.
+If the Table Layout of the table in question has columns in a different position, this won’t work.

 Solution to Reset the Column Layout